Launceston, Tasmania: Climate

 Launceston has an oceanic climate (Köppen: Cfb), bordering on a warm-summer Mediterranean climate (Köppen: Csb), with mild to warm, somewhat dry summers and cool damp winters with chilly nights.
-The city is located in the Tamar Valley and is surrounded by many large hills and mountains.
+Launceston is located in the Tamar Valley and is surrounded by many large hills and mountains.
 With this type of topography, Launceston's weather patterns can change considerably in a short period.
 The warmest months are in January and February with an average air temperature range of 12.2 to 24.4 °C. Throughout the year there is an average of 4.3 days a year over 30 °C. The maximum recorded temperature was 39 °C on 30 January 2009, with Launceston Airport reaching 40.4 °C on that same day, during the 2009 Southeastern Australia heat wave.
 The city averages 67.3 clear days and 148.8 cloudy days per annum.

 Winters are cool with minimum temperatures dropping below 2 °C an average of 61 days a year.
 The coldest month is July, with an average temperature range of 2.2 to 12.5 °C.

-The lowest recorded minimum at Launceston's current weather station, Ti Tree Bend was -5.2 C on 21 July 1991.
+The lowest recorded minimum at Launceston's weather station, Ti Tree Bend was -5.2 C on 21 July 1991.
 Launceston very rarely receives snowfall, with snow falling in 1951 and 1986, and again on 3 August 2015, when most of the state received snowfall due to a cold front moving up from Antarctica.
 On the night of 4 August 2020, Launceston received an inch of snow on the ground, with varying levels around the state.

 Winter, for Launceston, is also the season with the least amount of wind.
 Because of this and the topographical effect of the Tamar Valley, Launceston winters are renowned for foggy mornings, with Launceston Airport the most fog-bound commercial airport in Australia.
 The average annual rainfall, with moderate to low variability, is 665 mm, falling on an average of 88.4 days a year.
 The most rain Ti Tree Bend has received in a year was 829.6 mm in 1992, though Launceston Airport received 953.1 mm in 1956.
-As in most of Tasmania 2006 was the driest year when just 394.8 mm fell.
+As in most of Tasmania, 2006 was the driest year, when just 394.8 mm fell.

-The Bureau of Meteorology reported that 2007 was the warmest year ever recorded in Launceston since temperatures were first recorded in 1884.
-Temperatures ranged from a minimum of 8.1 C to a maximum of 19.2 C.

-During 2006 and 2007, Launceston had the hottest maxima throughout the state.
+2007 was the warmest year ever recorded in Launceston since temperatures were first recorded in 1884.
+Temperatures ranged from a minimum of 8.1 C to a maximum of 19.2 C. In 2006 and 2007, Launceston had the hottest maxima throughout the state.
 In 2008, Launceston had the highest average maximum temperature out of all Tasmanian cities with 18.6 C.